TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 Overall, the constraint was met.

+#### ROS2 Adaptable Code base
+ROS2 is naturally inclined to easy adaptation, but a few extra common practice steps were taken to make adaptation even simpler.
+For one, all configuration files (.yaml, .urdf, .xacro include their varying parameters at the top of the files for easy access without having to locate variables throughout the code.
+The unified robot description (URDF) was also broken into multiple XML macro (xacro) files for easy troubleshooting and modularity.
+If, for instance, the ultrasonic sensors weren't used, simply removing the ultrasonic xacro would remove all of the associated code for any robot transforms.
+The serial communication packages also present modularity by containing function instances for each sensor type that can be easily removed or added to.
+Finally, all of the launch files are set with the filepaths at the top of the file to allow quick changes for the robot.
+Essentially, the file systems in ROS2 have been set up as templates with parameters at the top of the entities.

 ### Constraint 5 - Robust Charging System

 This constraint required that the robot possess a robust, centralized, power system and had several requirements.
 The first requirement is that the power system be able to supply power to a 3.3 V and 5 V power rail successfully.
 To test this, the voltages at each voltage rail on the power board were measured for the total range of possible input battery voltages, which is between 11 and 14.6 V. This was done to show that the power board would operate as needed for any possible battery voltage.
 The data recorded is shown below.